Marinyyt/PVDD/README.md

-# PEVD
+# PVDD
-This is an official implementation of the paper 《Practical and Editable Video Denoising Dataset with Dynamic Motion》
+This is an official implementation of the paper 《Towards Real-World Video Denosing: A Practical Video Denosing Dataset and Network》
 ## Generating synthetic data
 ### Generating RGB data
 Modify the configuration in batch_generate.py and run the following command: